drflei/PyMSM/README.md

 `pip install --upgrade https://github.com/drflei/PyMSM/tarball/irbem`

-Note: This version of PyMSM requires the IRBEM package.
-See [https://github.com/PRBEM/IRBEM/tree/main/python](https://github.com/PRBEM/IRBEM/tree/main/python) for its installation.
+Note: This version of PyMSM uses the IRBEM package.
+See [https://github.com/PRBEM/IRBEM/tree/main/python](https://github.com/PRBEM/IRBEM/tree/main/python)

-Also it is suggested to use my forked version of IRBEM which has the TS89 model extended to Kp> 6.
+What's used in the installation is actually a forked version of IRBEM which has the TS89 model extended to Kp> 6.
 [https://github.com/drflei/IRBEM/tree/ts89c-ext/python](https://github.com/drflei/IRBEM/tree/ts89c-ext/python)

-This is what's been included in the `requirements.txt` file.
 ## Usage:
 PyMSM should be imported and instanciated from another python code, e.g.: